 What we lose when we undertreat pain, September 17, 2017

-She served in the Civil Rights Division of the Department of Justice for more than twenty years and is a nationally-recognized expert on the Americans with Disabilities Act (ADA).
+She previously served as an attorney and manager in the Civil Rights Division of the Department of Justice and is a nationally-recognized expert on the Americans with Disabilities Act (ADA).

-Kate is writing a memoir and speaking about her twenty-year journey to healing after a surgery left her in severe pain, unable to sit, limited in standing and walking, and for many years, bedridden.
+Kate frequently writes and speaks about the equitable treatment of pain in the context of crises involving opioids and COVID-19.
+She is writing a memoir about her own twenty-year journey to healing after a surgical injury left her in severe pain, unable to sit or stand, extremely limited in walking, and for many years, bedridden.

-Kate also writes and speaks about social healing, art and culture.
+Kate also writes and speaks about social justice, social healing, and arts and culture.
 She was a Senior Fellow at Dartmouth College and is a graduate of Harvard Law School.